Travertine Maintenance and Care: Everything You Need to Know

 Types of Travertine FinishesNatural travertine has holes and pits that give it a rugged surface.
 This characteristic makes floors more interesting since no two travertine tiles are alike.
 Travertine with a rugged finish is the most sought-after.

 Basically, travertine is filled or unfilled, depending on whether those pits have been filled.
 Once the stone is quarried and filled, it is given a finish: tumbled, brushed, honed, or polished.
 These are four basic ready-to-install finishes you can find when you are shopping for travertine tiles:

-Scratching: when sharp or heavy objects are moved across a travertine surface, there is considerable risk of scratching.
+- Scratching: when sharp or heavy objects are moved across a travertine surface, there is a considerable risk of scratching.
 These objects can even make dents on travertine.

 Honing is a great option for high-traffic areas where you need good slip resistance and you want the signs of wear and tear to show less, but you don't want a rustic finish.
 Despite its slip resistance, honed travertine does not have maximum skin resistance when wet; this is because water films on top of honed surfaces, creating a skating effect.
 Honed stone looks natural and shows all the details of the stone but still looks elegant.

 Stone floors are more porous than polished floors, so from time to time, the pits in them will wear away and eventually become big craters.
 In these cases, a filler is needed.
 This procedure, called filling, consists in applying an epoxy substance and then evening it out during the honing process.

 Professionals know that stone floors need to be sealed to protect them from damage.
 For this procedure, it is advisable to use impregnating sealers since these penetrate the layers of stone sealing the surface from the inside out.